The Ansible Development Cycle

 Here are some examples:

-You can find more example changelog fragments in the changelog directory for the 2.6 release.
-You can also find documentation of the format, including hints on embedding rst in the yaml, in the reno documentation.
+You can find more example changelog fragments in the changelog directory for the 2.16 release.

 We do not backport features.

 stable-2.16is the targeted release branch for the backport